Akshit-Shukla/asic-design-class/README.md

 ![Screenshot 2024-07-21 153539](https://github.com/user-attachments/assets/5d17e020-073f-41a9-a9d4-acc5d0fbc9bf)

-Task 4: To debug each line of the main and check its validity by manually comparing the output of that instruction and the value stored in the register used to store the value of that particular instruction.
+## *Task 4*: To debug each line of the main and check its validity by manually comparing the output of that instruction and the value stored in the register used to store the value of that particular instruction.

 The debugging includes these steps:

-Step 1: To run the riscV executable file the following command was used:
+### Step 1: To run the riscV executable file the following command was used:

 `spike pk sum1ton.o`

-Step 2: To verify whether gcc output and riscV output are same.
+### Step 2: To verify whether gcc output and riscV output are same.

-Step 3: To the debugging mode of that file using the following command:
+### Step 3: To the debugging mode of that file using the following command:

 `spike -d pk sum1ton.o`

-Step 4: Then we get the program counter to point to the first line of the main function using this command :
+### Step 4: Then we get the program counter to point to the first line of the main function using this command :

 `until pc 0 "address of first instruction" `